cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ![topo_mix_relation_esat.png](images%2Fmapping_relations%2Ftopo_mix_relation_esat.png)

+The same information can be modeled either with a link, having 4 relations to the same hub, or by modelling two links, keeping the pairs.

 # Relation participation

 ## Observerations and conclusions

 1-Multiple relations are only possible with multiple sets of business keys field for the hub, they refer.
 <br>2-From 1. -> every kind of multi relation to a hub needs business key field mappings, that are restricted to a relation
-<br>3-hubs need to be loaded for every relation declared
+<br>3-hubs need to be loaded for every relation declared by their business key mappings
+<br>4-links can only contribute to relations, that are declared in the  hubs they connect
-<br>4-a link with multiple relations to the same hub, needs relation specific columns
+<br>5-a link with multiple references to the same hub, need relation specific columns
-<br>5-a link with multiple relations to the same hub, can only have satellites
+<br>6-a link with multiple references to the same hub, can only have satellites
 that contribute to the relation set, provided in the link.
-<br>7-effectivity satellites need to declare the relation they track
-<br>8-satellites on links contribute to every relations, they have a field mapping
+<br>7-satellites on links contribute to every relations, they have a field mapping
 for
-<br>6-a link has to be loaded for every relation its satellites contribute to
-<br>9-links can only contribute to relations, that are declared in the  hubs they connect
+<br>8-effectivity satellites need to declare the relation they track, due to the lack
+of a field, that would declare it
-<br>10-link satellites can only contribute to relations, the link can
+<br>9-link satellites can only contribute to relations, the link can
-contribute in their parent
+contribute according to its parents
-<br>11-Different dependent child keys for different relations can only be modeled with
+<br>10-Different dependent child keys for different relations can only be modeled with
 relation specific links or relation specific satellites.
 (If only the dependend child key appears multiple times in the source data set, this must be solveld by normalizing the data)